Moree, New South Wales: Aboriginal missions and reserves

+After the government establishment the Aboriginal Protection Board (APB) in 1883, it developed Aboriginal reserves, where the indigenous people were supposed to live.
+The so-called Aborigines Protection Act 1909 enabled the government to conduct forced removals of children from the reserves, for education and welfare.
+Children of mixed race, called half-caste were among those removed, so that they could be raised with white people.
+To avoid this, Aboriginal families often left the reserves in order to escape white oversight, setting up fringe camps around towns to survive.

-Moree Mission Aboriginal School existed there around 1933.
+Moree Mission Aboriginal School was operating by 1933.

-Aboriginal people moved from the Terry Hie Hie reserve, south-east of Moree, in the early 1920s to escape the forced removals of Aboriginal and "half-caste" children from their families by the APB.
+Aboriginal people moved from the Terry Hie Hie reserve, south-east of Moree, in the early 1920s to escape the forced removals by the APB of Aboriginal and "half-caste" children from their families.
 They created an informal settlement at Moree known as Top Camp, which existed until 1967.
 Steel Bridge Camp and Top Camp were both associated with Terry Hie Hie.

-Middle Camp was established on the other sided of town, next to the Mehi River, and Bottom Camp further downstream.
-This latter camp was enlarged into a station known as Mehi Crescent Reserve or Mehi Mission in 1953.
+Middle Camp was established on the other side of town, next to the Mehi River, and Bottom Camp further downstream.
+In 1953 this latter camp was enlarged into a station known as Mehi Crescent Reserve or Mehi Mission.

-"Moree Aborgines' Station" was in 1953 described as "a little over two miles west of the town on the left bank of the Mehi".
+"Moree Aborigines' Station" was in 1953 described as "a little over two miles west of the town on the left bank of the Mehi".
 C. F. Boughton, in an article in the North West Champion, describes what the New South Wales Aborigines Welfare Board was doing in its 19 Aboriginal reserves for "the uplift and welfare of the aborigines in this district".

-The station was then managed by a Mr E. Morgan.
-There was a school with a headmaster and two assistants.
-Cookery and sewing were taught to the girls.
+The station was managed by a Mr E. Morgan.
+It had a school with a headmaster and two assistants, where girls were taught cookery and sewing.
 There were 118 students at the school, and some were brought by bus from nearby camps.
-The residents had formed a Progressive Association in 1951, and they had a public address system and football club which played in the district competition.
+The residents had formed a Progressive Association in 1951.
+They had a public address system and a football club, which played in the district competition.
 The manager's wife ran a girl guides troop and there was a boys' club.